THE-COB/BabyFormula/README.md

 # BabyFormula

-## Soham Tasks
+## Rohit Tasks
-- Political Leaning of each tweet
-- Research literature to infer location from tweet
+-

 ## Rohan Tasks
 - Biden now has this operation 'fly formula'?
 Can we track reactions to this?
 - Retweets of political figures/political messaging (I'll ask Joyojeet)
 - connections to the roeVwade conversations that are ongoing

+## Soham Tasks
+- Political Leaning of each tweet (Republican V Democrat)
+- State-wise distribution of Tweets
+- Research literature to infer location from tweet

+## Unassigned Tasks (up for grabs)
+- Tweets from politicians (compare traction received on tweets on Formula vs overall tweets)
+- Wordcloud (hashtag cloud) per state
+- Fake News (Formula sent to Mexico claims) in Biden's tweets
+- Topics in response to Biden's tweet on Op Fly Formula

 ## Wish List
 - Add tweets to database (??)